 And when customers are delighted, you not only grow your user base and usage, but you also increase customer retention and loyalty—key drivers for revenue growth.

 Some examples of tech partnerships:

-Strategic partnerships are broad agreements that align the strategic efforts of two or more companies with overlapping products or markets towards a common goal.
-They can shake out in a few ways:
+Strategic partnerships are broad, multi-department agreements that align the strategic efforts of two or more companies with overlapping products or markets towards a common goal.

 - Strategic alliance – Company A and Company B share alignment between their customers, product, and/or brand, so they lean on each other to pursue growth opportunities.
 This includes building integrations, creating go-to-market strategies, running co-branded campaigns, and influencing product development.

 - Joint venture – Company A and Company B pool together resources to grow a separate business entity that serves the needs of a mutual audience or market.

 - Industry alliance – Multiple companies join an industry alliance (similar to a trade group or association) to share industry-specific knowledge, resources, and strategies with one another.

 Typically, these partnerships are led at the executive level (sometimes even by the CEO) and usually extend beyond a single campaign or project.